ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_service/README.md

 cp4d_service
 =============

-Install a chosen CloudPak for Data service.
+Install or upgrade a chosen CloudPak for Data service.

+Currently supported Cloud Pak for Data release versions supported are:

+  - 4.0.9
+  - 4.5.0
+  - 4.5.1
+  - 4.5.2

+The role will automatically install the corresponding CPD service operator channel and custom resource version associated to the chosen Cloud Pak for Data release version.

+For more information about the specific CPD services channels and versions associated to a particular Cloud Pak for Data release can be found [here](https://github.ibm.com/PrivateCloud/olm-utils/tree/master/ansible-play/config-vars).

 Services Supported
 ------------------